The Importance of Regularly Replacing Your Filter Elements

 - Increased production downtime

-However, one of the largest costs of failing to replace your filter elements is damage to your brand image.
-By not following the recommended filter element replacement time you become liable to any damage caused by a failing filter element.
-Contamination and damage caused to your system and finished goods could be occurring for weeks without your knowledge, which can lead to safety problems for staff and/or product recall.
-Both of which have the potential to permanently tarnish your brand.
+One of the largest costs of failing to replace your filter elements is damage to your brand image.
+If filter elements are not replaced in time, you become liable to any damage caused.
+Contamination and damage caused to your system and finished goods could go on for weeks without your knowledge, which can lead to safety problems for staff and/or product recall.
+These both have the potential to permanently tarnish your brand.

 Benefits of Regular Filter Element Change Outs

-Alongside the avoidance of the above risks, there are many benefits to be gained from regularly changing your filter elements.
+As well as avoiding the above risks, there are many benefits to gain from regularly changing your filter elements.
 These include:

 - Optimum filtration performance

 - Reduced repair and replacement expenses